Athari/YaLinqo/readme.md

 * [How to use Linq in PHP](https://web.archive.org/web/2019/http://tutewall.com/how-to-use-linq-in-php-part-01/) (acrhived) by *Mr. X* — a series of posts covering basic usage of YaLinqo.

 > [!TIP]
-> If you're new to LINQ, you should read the series of articles by Mr. X, as they're very beginner-friednly.
+> If you’re new to LINQ, you should read the series of articles by Mr. X, as they’re very beginner-friendly.

 ### Articles